MDK-Packs/vscode-cmsis-solution-docs/docs/create_app.md

 - With **Initialize Git repository** the related `.gitignore` file is created.

-- **Show project opening options** allows you to open the spolution a new instance of VS Code.
-By default, the solution is loaded into the current VS Code instance.
+- **Show project opening options** allows you to open the solution a new instance of VS Code.
+By default, it is loaded into the current VS Code instance.

 ## Work with examples